KongNan/PAGE/introduction.md

 Author
 ------

-I am Don Rozenberg.
-I encourage you to contact me with any problems, comments or suggestions.
-Keep those cards and letters coming; they are the only feedback I get.
+PAGE's Author is Don Rozenberg.
+He encourage you to contact me with any problems, comments or suggestions.
+Keep those cards and letters coming; they are the only feedback he gets.

 **Email**: <!-- emailE=('Don' + '.Rozen' + 'berg' + '@' + 'gma' + 'il' + '.com') document.write('<a href="mailto:' + emailE + '">' + emailE + '</a>' + '<br>') //-->